Reading Time: 9 minutes

 Risk Factors for Polysubstance Use

-Anyone can develop substance misuse, including polysubstance—or multiple substance—misuse.
-However, an increased risk of developing a habit of intentional substance misuse is associated with certain factors, including:5
+Anyone can develop substance abuse, including polysubstance—or multiple substance—misuse.
+However, an increased risk of developing a habit of intentional substance abuse is associated with certain factors, including:5

 - Underlying medical issues, such as untreated anxiety or chronic pain